threefoldfoundation/books/content/technology/qsss/qss_algorithm.md

 5: 5c-b-a=12
 ......
 ```
 Mathematically we only need 3 to describe the content (=value) of the fragments.
 But creating more adds reliability.
 Now store those equations distributed (one equation per physical storage device) and forget the original object.
-So we no longer have access to the values of a, b, c and see, and we just remember the locations of all the equations created with the original data fragments.
+So we no longer have access to the values of a, b, c and see and we just remember the locations of all the equations created with the original data fragments.
 Mathematically we need three equations (any 3 of the total) to recover the original values for a, b or c.
 So do a request to retrieve 3 of the many equations and the first 3 to arrive are good enough to recalculate the original values.
 Three randomly retrieved equations are:

 ```
 5c-b-a=12